LordChristoff2025/GuildCaseManager/README.md

 # Sidenotes

-I'm aware there's no doubt better ways to do stuff in LUA, however I am no expert and it works for now.
+- I'm aware there's no doubt better ways to do stuff in LUA, however I am no expert and it works for now.#
+- The licence reads MIT for Github because Public Domain isn't avalible, however that being said it's free for everyone to do as they wish.
+Think you can improve or do a better job?
+Please, go ahead.
+This is a project made by the community for the benifit of the community.